 BROWN OR YELLOW COLD WATER

-If your water is discolored, run the water for a few minutes and it should clear up.
+If your water is discolored, run the cold water for a few minutes and it should clear up.

 Light yellow to dark brown water is typically caused by a disturbance of pipeline sediments in the water main.
 The discoloration is caused by dissolved iron which is stirred up in naturally-occurring sediments that exist in all water systems.
 Any of the following circumstances may have caused flow reversals in the water mains and sediment to be disturbed: